Thaneluna/Thaneluna.github.io/essays/It-is-important-to-know.md

       console.log(string.includes(substring));

 ```
-<br>includes doesn’t have Internet Explorer support, though.
+includes doesn’t have Internet Explorer support, though.
 In ECMAScript 5 or older environments, use String.prototype.indexOf, which returns -1 when a substring cannot be found:
 ```

     var string = "foo";